lee-lindley/github_blog/_posts/2022-04-02-Object-Methods-in-SQL.md

 ways looking for more information about how object methods are implemented, but it is not clearly stated.
 They seem to be neither fish nor fowl, SQL engine nor PL/SQL engine.

-I am wondering why using an object type is not another mitigation strategy for PL/SQL Function context switching, at least when the method does not need to call anything other than builtin functions?
-Why could one not simply define a dummy object type with a static function instead of a PL/SQL program unit?
-Would that avoid the context switch?
+I am wondering why using an object type is not touted as another mitigation strategy for PL/SQL Function context switching (at least for when the method does not need to call anything other than builtin functions)?
+I realize we have WITH FUNCTIONs, UDF pragma, and with Oracle 21c, SQL Macros, but it would be nice to know if Object methods are an alternative.

 I may explore this as a context switching mitigation strategy another day.